Rate this page:

 Unfortunately we can't cover all regions here.
 We recommend contacting your local tax adviser to determine if sales made to an Australian company are subject to tax on sales or invoicing obligations in your jurisdiction.

-Under section 5.4 of the Marketplace Vendor Agreement, you grant Atlassian the nonexclusive, royalty-free, worldwide right and license to resell and distribute the apps.
+Under section 5.4 of the Marketplace Partner Agreement, you grant Atlassian the nonexclusive, royalty-free, worldwide right and license to resell and distribute the apps.

 The payment from Atlassian is a revenue sharing on the sales concluded on Atlassian Marketplace.
 The Australian Tax Office doesn't classify such payment as royalties.
 Atlassian will not withhold any royalty withholding tax unless advised otherwise.